budy6991/car-inventory/readme.md

 <img src='./assets/inventory-screenshot-3.jpg'>

-The databse then updates all the information and is displayed to the rest of the website accordingly.
+The database then updates all the information and is displayed to the rest of the website accordingly.

 <img src='./assets/inventory-screenshot-2.jpg'>